 Docker Service Failed to Start

-Unfortunately, if Docker fails to start after installation or configuration changes, you will see a failed status when checking the service:
+If Docker fails to start after installation or configuration changes:

 sudo systemctl status docker